VMware Cloud on AWS

 10. I already have log forwarding configured and I am using a 3rd party log analysis tool.
 Do I need to do anything?

-As part of this change, VMC will introduce an updated log forwarding UI from within the existing Aria Operations for Logs SaaS console on May 01, 2025.
+As part of this change, VMC introduced an updated log forwarding UI from within the existing Aria Operations for Logs SaaS console.
 Customers will have 90 days, until July 31, 2025, to create new log forwarding configurations.
 Customers must replace their existing configurations using the new log forwarding UI by July 31, 2025.
 Additionally, if required, new API keys will need to be generated and customers who use the Cloud Proxy will need to transition to the new VMware Cloud Logs Agent.

 11. When does this transition to the new logging solution start and when must customers complete their transition from Aria Operations for Logs SaaS?